-The Open Access Plan combines similar benefits of HMOs and traditional health coverage.
-The Plan offers two managed care networks, Tier I and Tier II.
-Enhanced benefits are available by utilizing providers in Tier I and II.
-In addition, Tier III benefits (out-of-network) are available, so Plan Participants can have flexibility in selecting health care providers.
+The Open Access Plan design combines similar benefits of HMOs and traditional health coverage.
+OAP plans offer two managed care networks, referred to as Tier I and Tier II.
+Enhanced benefits are available by utilizing providers in Tiers I and II.
+In addition, Tier III benefits (out-of-network) are available so plan participants can have flexibility in selecting healthcare providers.
 The provider and tier selected for each service determine the level of benefits available.

-The OAP allows Plan Participants to mix and match providers.
-For example, the Plan Participant can utilize a Tier II physician and receive care at a Tier I hospital.
-The OAP Plan Administrator can provide a directory that contains listings of the Tier I and Tier II networks.
+The OAP plans allow plan participants to mix and match providers.
+For example, the plan participant can utilize a Tier II physician and receive care at a Tier I hospital.
+The OAP plan administrator can provide a directory that contains listings of the Tier I and Tier II networks.
 The benefit level for services rendered will be the highest if selecting Tier I providers.